 Dunardry car park is on the south side of the B841 between Cairnbaan and Crinan.
 From Lochgilphead, follow signs for the Argyll Coastal Route, then Crinan.

-For easy access to the Green Gate Loop, there’s another car park close to the start of the trail.
+For easy access to the Green Gate Loop, there’s an off road parking area close to the start of the trail.
 Driving from Cairnbaan, take the first left after the 'Forestry Commission Cairnbaan Workshops' (a road called Letter Daill) and follow the road uphill for about 1 mile.

 PA31 8UE is the nearest postcode for the Dunardry car park.